ocaml/merlin/README.md

 Found a bug and know how to fix it?
 Or have a feature you can implement directly?
 We appreciate pull requests to improve Merlin.
 Please note: any significant fix should start life as an issue first.

+#### Changelog

+User-visible changes should come with an entry in the changelog under the appropriate part of the unreleased section.
+PR that doesn't provide an entry will fail CI check.
+This behavior can be overridden by using the "no changelog" label, which is used for changes that are not user-visible.

 ### Documentation and Wiki
 Help is greatly appreciated, the wiki needs love.